 Is Machine Learning a black-box sort of thing?
-We hear this question more than often.
+We hear this question very often.
 For our clients who consider moving from static rule-based to AI-driven fraud prevention systems, the answer can, in fact, make or break their decision.
 No wonder!
 As a Risk Manager responsible for the effectiveness of your company’s fraud prevention strategy, you’d like to have full control over how fraudsters are detected.
 And now you’re supposed to place your trust in a machine and its assessments?
 How can you even tell whether it’s right or wrong and on what basis?
 So, when someone asks me that, I say…

-The machine actually brings you more insights into the business, clear KPI indication, faster adaptation and more accurate decisions...
+The machine actually brings you more insights into business, clear KPI indication, faster adaptation and more accurate decisions...

 As you probably know, fraudsters’ techniques to spoof fraud prevention systems are becoming ever more sophisticated.
 Moreover, they perpetually refine them to leave your company’s static rule-based systems far behind.
 To prevent this, you need to adjust the rules to these new circumstances, which is not always easy and can take serious amount of time.
 10 rules, grow into 20 rules, then 50 and you end up with a set of over a hundred and no knowledge whether they provide value or suffocate the business.

 After a while, you are left with a stiff, error-prone, complex system and a team of fraud analysts on board who need to manually check lots of transactions anyway.
 That’s expensive and not necessarily effective.

 These days, to be more successful in fighting online fraud, more data (volume-and variety-wise) needs to be analysed in shorter time.

 But machines can.
 For each assessment they are able to crunch thousands of data points in below a second.
 Exposing intricate relations between each and every one of them.

 As an outcome of their analysis, you receive decisions as to whether a particular transaction is fraudulent or not.